tbgolfer86/Module2-Challenge/README.md

 # Portfolio

   ## Description
-  This is a personal portfolio website designed with HTML and CSS.
-It is a work in progress that will come together as my coding bootcamp progresses.
-As I complete projects I will be able to add them to the "Work" section on the page.
+  This is my personal portfolio website designed with HTML and CSS.
+It is a continuous work in progress as my journey as a web developer continues.

 ---